 The grading for this class will comprise of the following continuous assessment milestones and a final exam.
 The final exam will be open book.

-Please note that I enforce these policies vigorously.
+Update Monday, December 27, 2010 01:41:17 PM SGT - Please note that I enforce this policies vigorously.
 While I hate wasting time with these problems, we have to be fair to everyone in the class, and as such, you are advised to pay attention to these rules and follow them strictly.

 Collaboration is a very good thing.
 Students are encouraged to work together and to teach each other.
 On the other hand, cheating is considered a very serious offense.
 Please don't do it!
 Concern about cheating creates an unpleasant environment for everyone.
 You will be automatically reported to the vice-dean of academic affairs if you are caught, no exceptions will be made for any infractions no matter how slight the offense.

 So how do you draw the line between collaboration and cheating?
 Here's a reasonable set of ground-rules.
 Failure to understand and follow these rules will constitute cheating, and will be dealt with as per University guidelines.
 We will be enforcing the policy vigorously and strictly.